cydia2020/pa70hs-hackintosh/readme.md

+Deprecated as nvidia support has ceased for macOS

 ***Strictly for PA70s with disableable Intel GPU (Choose discrete in BIOS), the setup documented in this repository WILL NOT work with *MSHybrid*, you will have to generate your own DSDT / SSDT in that case, ALTER CONFIG AS NEEDED***